ryan195/Final_codes_Gp10/README.md

-Using Logistic Regression, Linear SVC, XGB Classifier, Random Forest Classifier and Voting Class Ensemble on heart_2020_encoded.csv along with imbalanced data handling using SMOTE and SMOTEENN and Class Weighing
+Using Logistic Regression, Linear SVC, XGB Classifier, Random Forest Classifier and Voting Class Ensemble on heart_2020_encoded.csv along with imbalanced data handling using SMOTE and SMOTEENN and Class Weighing </br>

+XGB Classifier is used as the final model for hyperparameter tuning.